Tata Group Data Scientist Salary in Greater Bengaluru | ₹1.06M-₹1.46M+ | Levels.fyi

 The median Data Scientist compensation in Greater Bengaluru package at Tata Group totals ₹1.46M per year.
-View the base salary, stock, and bonus breakdowns for Tata Group's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Tata Group's total compensation packages.
 Last updated: 11/5/2025

 Company